 - Occupational Therapy

 - Physiotherapy

-- CYPS (Children and Young peoples Services)
+- CYPS (Children and Young people's Services)

 - Primary Mental Health

-4. How are the teachers in school helped to work with children with a SEND and what training do they have?
+How are the teachers at Beaconhill Primary School supported to work with children with SEND?

-- The SENDCo's job is to support the class teacher in planning for children with SEND. - The school responds to and seeks out training for all staff to improve the teaching and learning of children including those with SEND.
-This includes whole school and individual training on SEND issues such as ASD (autistic spectrum disorder), behaviour, nurture and speech and language difficulties. - Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class e.g from the Support Services team.
+• The SENDCO supports the class teacher in planning for children with SEND.

+• The school responds to and seeks out training for all staff to improve the teaching and learning of children including those with SEND.
+This includes whole school and individual training on SEND issues such as ASD (autistic spectrum disorder), behaviour, nurture and speech and language difficulties.

+• Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class e.g. from the Support Services team.

-5. How will the teaching be adapted for my child with SEND?
+How will teaching be adapted for my child with SEND?

-- Class Teachers plan lessons according to the specific needs of all groups of children in their class, and will ensure that your child's needs are met. - Specially trained support staff can adapt the teachers' planning to support the needs of your child where necessary. - Specific resources and strategies will be used to support your child individually and in groups. - Planning and teaching will be adapted on a daily basis if needed to meet your child's learning needs.
+• Class teachers plan lessons according to the specific needs of all groups of children in their class, and will ensure that your child's needs are met.

+• Specially trained support staff can adapt the teachers' planning to support the needs of your child where necessary.
+Scaffolds can be put in place to ensure all children are able to access the teaching and learning.

+• Specific resources and strategies will be used to support your child individually and in groups.

+• Planning and teaching will be adapted on a daily basis if needed to meet your child's learning needs.

-6. How do we provide support for improving emotional and social development?
+How do we provide support for improving social, emotional and mental health?